FloraKho/Fotozer/README.md

 * **Albums Feature**

-(database, redux, and Albums Page for user are completed, checked in `Albums` branch)
+(database, redux, and Albums Page for user are completed, check `Albums` branch)

 ## 🐼 Appendix